About the Program

 Sports Medicine Fellowship: Las Vegas

 Didactics take place every Monday evening and cover topics pertinent to primary care sports medicine and the CAQ sports medicine examination.
-The Fellow is expected to present 1-2 times per month at didactics.
-The fellow will also lecture School of Medicine students on sports medicine topics.
+The fellow is expected to present one to two times per month at didactics.
+The fellow will also lecture school of medicine students on sports medicine topics.

 Sports medicine fellows are expected to present a case presentation at the AMSSM annual meeting and are expected to complete a scholarly project during the course of the year.